Bayard Conservation Area

 This conservation area’s importance is magnified by its closeness to the St. Johns River and the Jacksonville metropolitan area.
 It is a key to providing flood storage and preservation of water and natural resources in the Lower St. Johns River Basin.
 Riverine bottomland hardwoods, pine flatwoods and sandhill communities are bordered on the east by the St. Johns River with approximately seven miles of river frontage.

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 The diversity of natural systems provides habitat and feeding areas for a wide variety of species, including gopher tortoise, bald eagle, little blue heron, eastern indigo snake, deer and turkey.
 Woodland birds, such as warblers and woodpeckers, and manatee are found in this reach of the St. Johns River.

 - Bank fishing, hiking, bicycling, horseback riding, primitive camping at designated sites and wildlife viewing. more info